November 17, 2020 Updates: Travel Protocol and Mitigation of COVID-19 Spread

 Encourage physical activity and time outside

-Decisions on athletics will take into account the recommendations by the NC High School Athletic Association.
-Because of the likelihood that fall sports may not be able to be offered, SA is working on possible skills and drills options for fall sports in small groups, if the public health conditions allow for this.
-This is another reason why we have increased PE offerings for the 2020-2021 school year.
+Decisions on athletics take into account the recommendations by the NC High School Athletic Association.
+In addition to delivering safe athletics programming wherever possible, Salisbury Academy is offering skills and drills options as well as increased PE offerings for the 2020-2021 school year.